 - How have you updated your knowledge and skills over the past two years? - How has this learning affected how you work? - How has your learning benefited your service users?

+Extra questions:

-Extra questions: - How does your learning relate to your ability to work safely and effectively? - How does your professional development relate to your changing work? - What aspects of your work have changed as a result of your CPD?
+- How does your learning relate to your ability to work safely and effectively? - How does your professional development relate to your changing work? - What aspects of your work have changed as a result of your CPD?

-To meet standard 5 - you must complete and submit a CPD profile, and evidence of your CPD, when we ask you to.
+To meet standard 5 - you must fill in and return a CPD profile, and evidence of your CPD, when we ask you to.

-By completing your CPD profile and submitting it to us on time, you are showing that you meet this standard.
+By filling in your CPD profile and sending it to us on time, you are showing that you meet this standard.